team-dev-docs/devdocsprod-dev-docs/docs/_VS Code Ext Commands/devdocs.auditDocs-Command.md

 7. The suggestions for each file are collected and formatted into a new markdown document named `_audit.md`, which is saved in the documentation directory.
 8. Additionally, the command creates GitHub issues for each file, including the suggestions from the AI service.

-## Why should I use this Vs Code Extension Command?
+## Why Should I Use This VS Code Extension Command?

 Maintaining high-quality documentation is crucial for any project, but it can be a time-consuming and tedious task.
 This extension command automates the process of auditing and improving documentation, leveraging the capabilities of AI to identify areas for improvement and provide suggestions.
 By using this command, you can: